COSC-499-W2023/year-long-project-team-14/docs/weekly logs/personal_log_Gabriel.md

 * Work on in-game UI/overlay
 * Create a health system
 ### Among these tasks, which have you completed/in progress in the last week?
 Hearts/lives, bullets UI and health system script are completed.
-Unit testing and adding additional UI elements are in progress.
+Unit testing and adding additional UI elements are still in progress.

 ![](screenshots/ui_progress.png)